Introduction | Life | Work | Books | Further Resources

 Plato's views on Aesthetics were somewhat compromised and he had something of a love-hate relationship with the arts.
 He believed that aesthetically appealing objects were beautiful in and of themselves, and that they should incorporate proportion, harmony and unity among their parts.
 As a youth he had been a poet, and he remained a fine literary stylist and a great story-teller.
 However, he found the arts threatening in that they are powerful shapers of character.
 Therefore, to train and protect ideal citizens for an ideal society, he believed that the arts must be strictly controlled, and he proposed excluding poets, playwrights and musicians from his ideal Republic, or at least severely censoring what they produced.
 He also argued that art is merely imitation of the objects and events of ordinary life, effectively a copy of a copy of an ideal Form.
 Art is therefore even more of an illusion than is ordinary experience, and so should be considered at best entertainment, and at worst a dangerous delusion.

 In the "Symposium" and the "Phaedrus", Plato introduces his theory of erôs or love, which has come to be known as "Platonic love".
 Although he invented the image of two lovers being each other's "other half", he clearly regards actual physical or sexual contact between lovers as degraded and wasteful forms of erotic expression.
-Thus, unless the power of love is channelled into "higher pursuits" (culminating in the knowledge of the Form of Beauty), it is doomed to frustration, and people sadly squander the real power of love by limiting themselves to the mere pleasures of physical beauty.
+Thus, unless the power of love is channeled into "higher pursuits" (culminating in the knowledge of the Form of Beauty), it is doomed to frustration, and people sadly squander the real power of love by limiting themselves to the mere pleasures of physical beauty.
 On an unrelated note, he is also responsible for the famous myth of Atlantis, which first appears in the "Timaeus".

 Plato's consideration of epistemology, or the theory of knowledge, comes mainly in the "Theaetetus".
-In it, he (through the person of Socrates) considers three different theses - that knowledge is perception, that knowledge is true judgement, and that knowledge is true judgement together with an account - refuting each of them in turn, without leaving us with any definitive conclusion or solution.
+In it, he (through the person of Socrates) considers three different theses - that knowledge is perception, that knowledge is true judgment, and that knowledge is true judgment together with an account - refuting each of them in turn, without leaving us with any definitive conclusion or solution.
 One is left, though, with the impression that Plato's own view is probably that what constitutes knowledge is actually a combination or synthesis of all these separate theses.

 Although the study of Plato's thought continued with the Neo-Platonists, his reputation was completely eclipsed during Medieval times by that of his most famous student, Aristotle.
-This is mainly because Plato's original writings were essentially lost to Western civilization until they were brought from Constantinople in the century before its fall by the Greek Neo-Platonists George Gemistos Plethon (c.
+This is mainly because Plato's original writings were essentially lost to Western civilization until they were brought from Constantinople in the century before its fall by the Greek Neo-Platonist George Gemistos Plethon (c.
 1355 - 1452).
 The Medieval Scholastic philosophers, therefore, did not have access to the works of Plato, nor the knowledge of Greek needed to read them.
 Only during the Renaissance, with the general resurgence of interest in classical civilization, did knowledge of Plato's philosophy become widespread again in the West, and many of the greatest early modern scientists and artists who broke with Scholasticism saw Plato's philosophy as the basis for progress in the arts and sciences.
 By the 19th Century, Plato's reputation was restored, and at least on par with Aristotle's.

 Plato's influence has been especially strong in mathematics and the sciences.
 Although he made no important mathematical discoveries himself, his belief that mathematics provides the finest training for the mind was extremely important in the development of the subject (over the door of the Academy was written, "Let no one unversed in geometry enter here").
 He concentrated on the idea of "proof", insisting on accurate definitions and clear hypotheses, all of which laid the foundations for the systematic approach to mathematics of Euclid (who flourished around 300 B.C.)